Commonwealth observers say Antigua and Barbuda’s general election reflects ‘the will of voters’

 Issuing the group’s interim statement in the capital Saint John’s, H.E.
 Danny Faure, chair of the group and former President of Seychelles, commended the general conduct of the vote, adding that the polling atmosphere was “calm and peaceful”.
 While eligible voters exercised their democratic right, he noted, the turnout of 67 per cent was the lowest in the last 20 years.

-The chair said although there were only 10 female candidates in the election, the group was pleased to see significant support of the electoral process by women and young people especially with large numbers engaged as polling staff and party agents.
+The chair said although there were only 10 female candidates in the election, the group was pleased to see significant support of the electoral process by women and young people, especially with large numbers engaged as polling staff and party agents.
+He continued:

 President Danny Faure also praised the Antigua and Barbuda Electoral Commission for facilitating voting for people with disabilities and prioritising senior citizens in the queues, as well as law enforcement agencies for the security arrangements.